 Existential coping skills are those that help the client gain awareness of self, world, and how he fits in that world.
 This group processes what clients’ experiences of post-trauma life are and how these have affected self-definition and relatedness.
 Although past experiences may arise naturally in the group, the focus of the group is on how clients are experiencing their present world.
 As well as deconstructing current experiences, therapy helps clients construct new ways of making sense of their experiences and new ways of coping.

 Ideally, existential coping skills also include acceptance, humility, and forgiveness.
 Understanding who he is, what the world is like, and practicing acceptance and forgiveness, gives the client the best chance at working through struggles and growing from them.

 The goal of developing existential coping skills is to help the client make sense of his life in a way that is more responsive to reality and to his values.

 Expertise in assessment and psychotropic drug therapy are critical in concurrent treatment.

-Sunshine Coast Health Center offers a variety of complementary therapies for trauma as part of a comprehensive mental health program provided in conjunction with addiction therapy:
+We offer a variety of complementary therapies for trauma as part of a comprehensive mental health and addiction program: